Medicare Copays, Coinsurance, Deductibles, and Maximums for 2021

 - Part C Premium: When you enroll in Medicare Advantage, you continue to pay your Part B premium.
 Otherwise, Part C premiums vary by plan.

-- Part C Deductible: Depends on the plan, but can’t be higher than the out-of-pocket maximum.
+- Part C Deductible: Depends on the plan, but the health plan deductible can’t be higher than the out-of-pocket maximum.
+Please note the drug deductible may be different than the health plan deductible on Part C plans that include drug plans.

 - Part C Copay: Depends on the plan.